 Colonel Helgeson and his wife, Stephanie, have three children: Stuart, Sarah, and Samantha.

-Lauren Wochok is dean of VFMA, appointed to that position in June 2022.
+Lauren Wochok is the Head of School at VFMA, appointed to that position in June 2022.

 She is responsible for leading Academy staff as they guide Cadets toward successful futures.